 Amounts included within shares and other variable securities include CIS/Unit Trusts where funds are invested in a single entity which invests in investments.
-These are treated as cash and cash equivalents with the carrying value and purchase price being the same.
+These are treated as cash instruments with the carrying value and purchase price being the same.
+Also included is the Syndicate loan to the Lloyd's Central Fund.

-There was no material change in fair value for financial instruments held at fair value attributable to credit risk in the period.
+There was no material change in fair value for financial instruments held at fair value attributable to own credit risk in the current or comparative period.